Outdoor Advertising and State Right of Way

-Section 33.1-373, Code of Virginia, prohibits signs and advertisements within the limits of the highway.
-VDOT is authorized to remove any sign that is in violation of state code, especially if it interferes with roadside maintenance or presents a safety hazard to motorists.
+Section 33.2-1224, Code of Virginia, prohibits signs and advertisements within the limits of the highway.
+The Virginia Department of Transportation (VDOT) is authorized to remove any sign that is in violation of state code, especially if it interferes with roadside maintenance or presents a safety hazard to motorists.

 In addition, the agency can levy a $100 civil penalty for each sign violation.
 VDOT also works with localities and the Adopt-A-Highway program to enforce this law.

 § 33.2-1224.
 Signs or advertising on rocks, poles, etc., within limits of highway; civil penalty.